markround/tiller/docs/developers.md

 If you create a `setup` method, it will get called straight after initialization.
 This can be useful for connecting to a database, parsing configuration files and so on.

-When the class is created, it gets passed a hash containing various variables you can use to return different templates based on environment etc. Or you can read any values from `common.yaml` yourself, as it's accessible from the instance variable `@config`.
+When the class is created, it gets passed a hash containing various variables you can use to return different templates based on environment etc. Or you can read any values from `common.yaml` yourself, as it's accessible from the class variable `Tiller::config`.

 The simplest possible example template source that returns one hard-coded template would be something like :